commercetest/nlnet/README.md

    #### Usage

-    The script is intended to be run with command line arguments specifying paths for input data and output:
+    The script is intended to be run with command line arguments specifying paths for input data and output.
     Command line usage example:
    ```
    python sankey_diagram_plotly.py --clone-dir=data/cloned_repos